-All concerns that staff members have in regards to the young people at My Choice School with reference to the Prevent Agenda and radicalisation are to be passed to the DSL who will contact the Prevent Officer named above or phone the referral / concern through to the local MASH within the area the school is based.
-Social Worker, parents if appropriate, and DDSL and Head of Education to also be informed.
-The DSL / DDSL will complete a Prevent Referral form.
+All concerns that staff members have in regards to the young people at My Choice School with reference to the Prevent Agenda and radicalisation are to be passed to the DSL who will contact the Prevent Officer or phone the referral / concern through to the local IFD team.
+Social Worker if applicable, parents, and Head of Education DDSL to also be informed.
+The DSL will complete a Prevent Referral form.